pygame/pygame/docs/reST/ref/image.rst

       * ``ARGB_PREMULT``, 32-bit image with colors scaled by alpha channel, alpha channel first

-   .. note:: this function is an alias for :func:`fromstring`.
+   .. note:: this function is an alias for :func:`tostring`.
 The use of this
-             function is recommended over :func:`fromstring` as of pygame 2.1.3.
+             function is recommended over :func:`tostring` as of pygame 2.1.3.
              This function was introduced so it matches nicely with other libraries (PIL, numpy, etc), and with people's expectations.